What Short-Term Disability Covers: Qualifying Conditions

 Short-term disability does not cover paternity leave as a qualifying illness, even though it causes a loss of income.
 The father is not under a doctor’s care during any part of the childbirth process.

-You cannot use short-term disability to care for family members during paternity leave or any other time for a similar reason.
-The insured person is physically capable of working.
-This rule holds for adoption and the care of sick children and parents.
+Most policies will not pay to care for family members during paternity leave or any other time for a similar reason unless the insured person is physically capable of working.
+This rule also applies to adoption and the care of sick children and parents.

 Elective Surgery